vatpac-technology/sops/docs/enroute/Brisbane Centre/INL.md

 ## Airspace

-GOL is responsible for the BN TCU when **BN APP** is offline.
+GOL is responsible for the [BN TCU](../../../terminal/brisbane) when **BN APP** is offline.
-GOL is responsible for the RK TCU when **RK APP** is offline.
+GOL is responsible for the [RK TCU](../../../terminal/coral) when **RKA** is offline.
 INL is responsible for **DOS**, **GOL**, **SDY**, **BUR**, **NSA**, and **KPL** when they are offline.

 When **SU TWR** is offline, SU CTR (Class D SFC-A045) reverts to Class G, and is administered by NSA and BUR.
-Alternatively, NSA may provide a top-down procedural service if they wish (not recommended), and this must be coordinated to BUR.
+Alternatively, NSA may provide a [top-down procedural service](../../../aerodromes/sunshinecoast) if they wish (not recommended), and this must be coordinated to BUR.
 When **CFS TWR** is offline, CFS CTR (Class D SFC-A045) reverts to Class G, and is administered by MNN and INL.
-Alternatively, INL may provide a top-down procedural service if they wish (not recommended), and this must be coordinated to ARL(MNN).
+Alternatively, INL may provide a [top-down procedural service](../../../aerodromes/Coffs) if they wish (not recommended), and this must be coordinated to ARL(MNN).

-(vatsys map)
+Whilst the **RKA** controller is expected to provide a [top-down service](../../../aerodromes/Rockhampton) to YBRK when **RK TWR** is offline, this is not expected of a GOL controller when both **RKA** and **RK TWR** are offline.
+If electing not to provide a top-down service to YBRK, the RK CTR Class D is reclassified to Class G SFC-A007, and Class E A007-A045.

 ## Sector Responsibilities
 ### Inverell (INL) / Downs (DOS) / Straddy (SDY) / Burnett (BUR)